arjiq/jammming/README.md

-# Getting Started with Create React App
+# Jammming App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using React.
+You can visit the webpage [here](https://arjiq.github.io/jammming).

 ## Available Scripts